Columbia Workplace Violence Attorney

 Understanding Your Claims Options

 How do you bring a claim for workplace violence in Columbia?
-You have multiple different claims options available.
+You have multiple claim options available.
 You must understand all of the legal avenues that are available to get justice and compensation.
 Here is an overview of potential paths:

 - Workers’ Compensation Claim: If the violent incident occurred in the course of your employment, you may file a workers’ compensation claim.
 Notably, a workers’ comp claim in South Carolina does not require you to prove that your employer was at fault.
 Instead, you must show that the injury happened while you were performing your job duties.
 A successful workers’ comp claim can result in benefits to help cover medical expenses, lost wages, and rehabilitation costs.
 Your workers’ comp claim is generally your sole legal remedy against your employer for an act of workplace violence.